slatedocs/slate/source/includes/administration/_organizations.md

 `billableStartDate`<br/>*string* | The billable start date in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) of the organization.
 `billingDay`<br/>*int* | The billing day of the organization.
 Default value is 1.
 `isBillable`<br/>*boolean* | If the organization is billable this values is true, false otherwise.
+`billingMode`<br/>*enum* | The billing mode of the organization.
+It could be either "MANUAL" or "CREDIT_CARD".
+Default value is "MANUAL".
 `tags`<br/>*Array[string]* | Tags associated to the organization.
 `parent`<br/>*[Organization](#administration-organizations)* | If the organization is a sub-organization, it will have its `parent` organization. *includes*:`id`,`name`.
 `environments`<br/>*Array[[Environment](#administration-environments)]* | The environments belonging to the organization.<br/>*includes*: `id`